natenka/pyneng-book-en/docs/source/book/25_db/create.rst

 CREATE
 ~~~~~~

-CREATE operator allows you to create tables.
+CREATE TABLE statement allows you to create tables.

 First connect to database or create it with litecli: